 IPv4 is the predominant protocol used on the internet today.
-A defining characteristic is its 32-bit address space.
-The IPv4 address field is 32-bits wide able to address a maximum of 4,292,967,295 hosts.
-4 billion is a pretty large number and it certainly was back in the 1980's when the internet was limited to a few educational intuitions and the federal government.
+A defining characteristic is its 32-bit address space able to address a maximum of 4,292,967,295 hosts.
+4 billion is a pretty large number and it certainly was back in the 1980's when the internet was limited to a few educational intuitions and the federal government but it is painfully small today.

-To put 4 billion into perspective present worldwide population is almost 8 billion people.
-It is true that not everyone has internet access but many do and those who have access often have multiple devices.
-At any given moment in our home there are dozens of devices connected to the internet.
+To put 4 billion into perspective present human population is about 8 billion people.
+It is true that not everyone has internet access but many do and those who have access often have multiple connected devices.
+Interesting statistic: there are already more cell phones than humans on the planet.
+In our home at any given time there are dozens of devices connected to the internet.